pomerium/pomerium/docs/docs/k8s/ingress.md

          class: pomerium
 ```

-An example of using the Ingress Shim with an Ingress resource managed by Pomerium:
+An example of using the [ingress-shim](https://cert-manager.io/docs/usage/ingress/) with an Ingress resource managed by Pomerium:

 ```yaml
 apiVersion: networking.k8s.io/v1